directus/guides/get-started-building-an-astro-website-with-directus/index.md

 ---
-title: Get Started Building an Eleventy Website with Directus
+title: Get Started Building an Astro Website with Directus
-date: 2022-02-07
+date: 2022-02-21
 author: Eron Powell & Azri Kahar
-image: ./11ty-example.webp
+image: ./astro-example.webp
 category: integration
 ---

-> This example will show you how to link a simple Eleventy frontend blog template to a Directus Project with a simple SQLite database containing a few blog posts.
+> This example will show you how to link a simple Astro frontend blog template to a Directus Project with a simple SQLite database containing a few blog posts.

 [[toc]]

 ## Scope and Purpose

-The purpose of this article is to focus on the bare basics of linking an Eleventy frontend to Directus, then show you where to learn about more robust authentication methods, roles & permissions configurations, and API functionalities.
+The purpose of this article is to focus on the bare basics of linking an Astro frontend to Directus, then show you where to learn about more robust authentication methods, roles & permissions configurations, and API functionalities.
 It is important to stress to new users that Directus is a general purpose database wrapper, _which mirrors any linked database_.
-No matter your data model or use-case, Directus can serve as a backend *(plus no-code admin panel)* for any type of project and also connect to any *(or many)* different front-ends.
+No matter your data model or use-case, Directus can serve as a backend _(plus no-code admin panel)_ for any type of project and also connect to any _(or many)_ different front-ends.

 Please keep in mind that this is not a demo showing _what Directus can be used for_, but rather a low variable entry-point on the path to _understanding how to do anything you want with it_.

 ::: warning Demonstration purposes only

 This example was created for demonstration purposes and is not intended to be production ready, but PRs that address this and any other issues are always welcome!
 See [Contribution Guidelines](https://docs.directus.io/contributing/introduction/).

 :::

 ## Setup